 HR management moved from paper to computers to online software, like WFM, to manage staff more effectively and efficiently.
-However, organizations ended up with multiple systems to organize their workforces.
+However, organisations ended up with multiple systems to organise their workforces.
 And each had its own fields, data requirements and reporting functions.

 Joining up the information to create a people management overview meant running reports, exporting them into Excel and manipulating the data to create offline dashboards.
 Which ate into the productivity savings promised by these systems.

-With data becoming more integrated in other business areas, it was time for people data to catch up.
+With data becoming more joined up in other business areas, it was time for people data to catch up.
 As Chris notes: “People processes have become more tightly coupled and software has changed to reflect that.”

 Depending where retailers are on the digital and people management journeys impacts which solution is right for them.
 Those playing catch up might decide to evolve their operations by moving towards a WFM system.
 Those who have embedded such systems are more likely to move beyond solutions that simply schedule and pay people correctly and towards WFT.